 For generous assistance in creation of this project I'd like to thank Mariusz Majek (Poland) - for his help in preparing Polish version of the project, and Uładysłaŭ Viaroŭkin-Šaluta (Belarus) - for providing valuable information concerning genealogy of the Lyczkowskis.
 I also wish to express my sincere appreciation to all staff of the National Historical Archives of Belarus - without their help I would have taken much longer time and incomparably more efforts to run the project to its present point.
 My deep thanks to all who found some time and brought his share to this work.
 This site is by all means the result of your cooperation.
 Thank You!

 We appreciate and welcome any form of Your sponsorship to this project.
-If You'd like to support our efforts, please contact site administrator.
+If You'd like to support our efforts, please make a donation.

 The author's note: